mendix/docs/content/data-hub/data-hub-catalog/index.md

 ### 3.3 Register – Sharing Datasets

-If you want to make the data from your app available to others, you can publish the datasets in an OData service and registering it in the Data Hub Catalog.
-In a Mendix app, the datasets are the **Entity sets** that define an **Entity**.
+If you want to make the data from your apps available for use by others, you can publish the datasets in an OData service and register it in the Data Hub Catalog.
+In a Mendix app, the datasets are the **Entity sets** for a defined **Entity**.
 Using this REST-based protocol, metadata contracts defining the structure and documentation of the datasets that are included are registered.
 Further details such as the location of the data associated with a registered dataset are captured, for example from the `dependencies.json` for Mendix apps, or during the registration process.

 OData services can be registered in the Data Hub in the following ways: